MayurTadekar/Data_Structures/README.md

 ### For C++:

 Each C++ directory contains C++ source files and a driver file.
-You can compile and run the programs using G++ (GNU Compiler Collection).
+You can compile and run the programs using g++ (GNU Compiler Collection).

 To compile and run C++ programs:
 ```bash